-The 90th Annual Academy Awards (AKA the Oscars) is this Sunday (it starts at around 2am on Monday morning to be precise).
+The 91st Annual Academy Awards (AKA the Oscars) took place this Sunday (well, around 2am on Monday morning to be more precise).
 What better time to relive the most cringe-worthy of the many Oscars fails there have been over the years.

 (Mostly because it makes us feel better about that time we fell up the stairs at the mall while a group of school children looked on.
 And laughed.)